SidOfc/mkdx/README.md

 - [ ] add alignment options for columns in a table generated from CSV.
 - [ ] Add alignment options for specific column names or indexes in a table generated from CSV.
+- [ ] Make numeric list items require a space between them and other content to prevent false positives.

 # Contributing